EmmanuelIdeho/ninjabuckportalmanager/README.md

 ## Features

 - Instructor portal to add Ninja Bucks to students
-- Reward catalog with images, prices, and stock
+- Reward catalog with images and prices
 - Students can redeem points for real-world items
 - Admin interface for managing users, rewards, and redemptions
 - Supports image uploads for reward visuals
-- Login system with user authentication

 ---
 ### Screenshot